utkarshsawant65/utkarshsawant65/README.md

 - 👋 Hi, I’m @utkarshsawant65
-- 👀 I’m interested in cybersecrity
+- 👀 I’m interested in Data Science and Data Analytics
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m currently pursuing Master's in Applied Data Science and Analytics
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email@ Sawant.utkarsh17@gmail.com
+- 📫 How to reach me email@ utkarsh.sawant21@gmail.com

 <!---
 utkarshsawant65/utkarshsawant65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.